scito/extract_otp_secrets/README.md

     * JSON
     * Dedicated CSV for KeePass
     * QR code images
+* Supports reading from stdin and writing to stdout by specifying '-'
+* Errors and warnings are written to stderr
 * Many ways to run the script:
     * Native Python
     * pipenv